Higgs-like inflation in scalar-torsion $f(T,\phi)$ gravity in light of ACT-SPT-DESI constraints: Higgs-like Inflation: Numerical analysis beyond the high-energy approximation

-Finally, In Fig.~\ref{fig:all_parameter_plots_numerical_sol} illustrates the evolution of the key background quantities---the Hubble parameter $H(N_{*})$, the inflationary energy scale $E_{\text{inf}}$, the non-minimal coupling $\xi(N_{*})$, and the effective self-coupling $\lambda(N_{*})$---evaluated at $N_{*}=60$.
+Finally, Fig.~\ref{fig:all_parameter_plots_numerical_sol} illustrates the evolution of the key background quantities, i.e. the Hubble parameter $H(N_{*})$, the inflationary energy scale $E_{\text{inf}}$, the non-minimal coupling $\xi(N_{*})$, and the effective self-coupling $\lambda(N_{*})$, evaluated at $N_{*}=60$ and outside the high energy regime.
 It also displays the slow-roll parameters $\epsilon$ and $\eta_{\mathcal{R}}$ throughout the inflationary epoch.
 The smooth variation of the background fields and the fact that the slow-roll parameters remain much smaller than unity ($\epsilon, |\eta_{\mathcal{R}}| \ll 1$) confirm the dynamical stability of the inflationary solution across the explored parameter range.